How AI-powered technology is shaping the future of business

 If there’s any doubt left as to the future of AI in the workplace, here’s a fact which is going to dispel it.

-According to 2019 CIO Survey by leading research and advisory company Gartner, “the number of enterprises implementing artificial intelligence (AI) grew 270 percent in the past four years and tripled in the past year.”
+According to the 2019 CIO Survey by leading research and advisory company Gartner, “the number of enterprises implementing artificial intelligence (AI) grew 270 percent in the past four years and tripled in the past year.”

 Despite fears that intelligent machines will be displacing human employees from their roles, the prospects are, in fact, very bright for the future of work.